Skip to Main Content

 Melanie Foley

-EVP, Chief Purpose and DEI Officer
+EVP and Chief People, Purpose and Brand Officer

 Liberty Mutual Insurance

-Melanie joined Liberty Mutual as an account executive in 1996.
-For more than a decade, she was promoted into several positions of increasing responsibility in the sales and marketing functions of the US Personal Insurance business.
 In 2009, she was appointed Executive Vice President and General Manager of Distribution.
-She was named Executive Vice President and Chief Talent & Enterprise Services Officer of the company in 2011.
-In the last two years, her role expanded to include a focus on purpose and DEI.
+She was named Executive Vice President and Chief Talent & Enterprise Services Officer of Liberty Mutual in 2011.
+In the last two years, her role expanded to include a focus on purpose and inclusive experience.

-Kimberly Vaughan
+Kimberly Steimle Vaughan

 Founder and Principal